American Airlines Flight 191: Probable cause

 The findings of the investigation by the NTSB were released on December 21, 1979:

 Legacy of the DC-10

 The crash of Flight 191 brought strong criticism from the media regarding the DC-10's safety and design.
 The DC-10 had been involved in two accidents related to the design of its cargo doors, American Airlines Flight 96 (1972) and Turkish Airlines Flight 981 (1974).
-The separation of engine one from its mount, the widespread publication of the dramatic images of the airplane missing its engine seconds before the crash, and a second photo of the fireball resulting from the impact, raised widespread concerns about the safety of the DC-10.
-The final blow to the airplane's reputation was dealt two weeks after the crash when the Federal Aviation Administration (FAA) grounded the aircraft.
+The separation of engine one from its mount, the publication of the dramatic images of the airplane missing its engine seconds before the crash, and a second photo of the fireball resulting from the impact, raised widespread concerns about the safety of the DC-10.
+Another blow to the airplane's reputation was dealt two weeks after the crash when the Federal Aviation Administration (FAA) grounded the aircraft.
 Although the aircraft itself was later exonerated, the damage in the public's eye was already done.